 Social media marketplaces (such as Facebook) and some other marketplace apps (such as Gumtree), can rely on you managing a purchase with a stranger/seller yourself.
 You should avoid making any full or partial (deposit) payments to strangers online.
 Especially if you’re making a large value purchase, such as a vehicle, tech goods, property or holiday/flights.
 Consider asking to see the goods on a video call, that way it may help you to determine if the items are up to scratch.

-If the seller insists on an up-front payment by bank transfer or international payment, this should be considered a warning sign, take a moment to think – is this deal too good to be true?
+If the seller insists on an up-front payment by bank transfer or international payment, this is a warning sign.
+Take a moment to think – is this deal too good to be true?

 But, there are positive reviews?